 Level 3 (above grade level): After reading the piece, have this group work together to determine the main idea and details to support it – including details not listed in the article.

 In my classroom, I often have students who are higher level assist students who are medium level.
 I have some medium level students assist my lower leveled students.
 I try to make sure that at some point, all students have been an “expert” tutor at some point.
 I know that in every classroom there are those kids that sometimes just don’t seem to excel at anything.
 That’s okay.
 I personally meet with them ahead of time and “preteach” something over and over with them until they become my “expert.”
 It’s always fun to see the higher leveled students shocked and the lower leveled students excited and confident!
-I don’t do this often, as I like to make sure that there is definitely no communication issues, but occasionally I will do this while pulling small groups.
+I don’t do this often, as I like to make sure that there are definitely no communication issues, but occasionally I will do this while pulling small groups.

 Remember to check back and I’ll be posting a more in-depth understanding of these concepts soon!
 I hope it helps.
 Feel free to comment below ideas on how you make sure you are winning the tug-o-war between your higher learners and lower learners!